nemgf/Portfolio/Portfolio/Vaya Pronto/README.md

 ## Description

 Craving something delicious?
-Vaya Pronto - Spanish for 'Go Fast!', is your new delivery app with a super-friendly interface.
+Vaya Pronto - Spanish for 'Deliver Fast!', is your new delivery app with a super-friendly interface.
 Browse restaurants, explore menus, and customize your order - all on your phone, no takeout menus needed!
 We make it easy to discover new favorites or get your food fast.
 Download Vaya Pronto - convenient, user-friendly food delivery at your fingertips!

 ## User Stories in Action